ilovepku/expo-iomb-library/README.md

 # Expo IOMB Library

-A React Native wrapper for native IOMb SDKs, providing seamless integration with the IOMb analytics and tracking functionality in your Expo/React Native applications.
+A React Native wrapper for native IOMb SDKs, providing seamless integration with the IOMb(Census measurement system) analytics and tracking functionality in your Expo/React Native applications.

 > **Note**: Currently, this library only supports iOS.
 Android support is planned for a future release.

+## Requirements

+- iOS: `minSdkVersion 15.1`
+- Android: Planned for future release
+- Native iOS IOMb library (provided by INFOnline Support)

+> **Note**: The native IOMb libraries are not public and will be provided via email from INFOnline Support.

 ## Features